Install Login by Auth0

 Each site can have its own Application and share a database connection

 Run the Setup Wizard steps to completion for the main site.

-Next, create an Application for each of the sites manually and add each one to the previously-created database connection.
+Next, manually create an Application for each site and add each one to the previously-created database connection.

 Add the Domain, Client ID, and Client Secret values to the Basic tab of the Auth0 settings page for each site.

 Each site can have its own Application and its own database connection.
 In this case, Run the Setup Wizard steps to completion for each site.